jjy0514/Couprice/README.md

 This file is examples for using git bash

-To create a nes repository
+To create a new repository
 $ git init
 $ git add README.md
 $ git commit -m "first commit"